+ECON 2105 Principles of Macroeconomics (3-0-3) This principles of economics course is intended to introduce students to concepts

-ECON 2105 Principles of Macroeconomics (3-0-3)This principles of economics course is intended to introduce students to concepts that will enable them to understand and analyze economic aggregates and evaluate economic policies.
-Corequisite: Minimum COMPASS reading score of 78 or enrollment in READ 0099.
+This principles of economics course is intended to introduce students to concepts that will enable them to understand and analyze economic aggregates and evaluate economic policies.

+Corequisite: Minimum COMPASS reading score of 74 or enrollment in READ 0099.

 Prerequisite: MATH 0099.
+Offered: All semesters.